spree/spree/README.md

 Running Tests
 -------------

-If you want to run all the tests across all the gems then
+If you want to run all the tests across all the gems then:

     $ cd spree
     $ bundle exec rake